The New American Theatre

 • The Stanislavsky System by Sonia Moore (required reading)

-• An Actor's an Work by Konstantin Stanislavski (Constantin Stanislavsky) translated by Jean Benedetti (recommended reading).
+• An Actor's Work by Konstantin Stanislavski (Constantin Stanislavsky) translated by Jean Benedetti (recommended reading).
 This book is extremely useful for reference

 How to Join: